scale-it/sigmadao/README.md

 SigmaDAO is a web application that lets anyone create a DAO, enable them to Add Proposal, Deposit and Withdraw Tokens and also allow them to Vote.

-Wallets supported by SigmaDAO are:
+Wallets supported by the SigmaDAO are:

 - [AlgoSigner](https://www.purestake.com/technology/algosigner/)
 - [MyAlgo Wallet](https://wallet.myalgo.com/new-account)